Rax King

-Rax King is an American writer.
+Rax King is an American writer and essayist.
+She co-hosts the podcast Low Culture Boil.

 Career

 King's essay about watching Diners, Drive-ins and Dives while healing from an abusive marriage was nominated for the James Beard Award.
 She hosts a podcast, Low Culture Boil, and her writing can be found in publications like Glamour and MEL Magazine.

 King's second book of essays, Sloppy: Or, Doing It All Wrong, was published in July 2025 by Vintage Books.

 Personal life

-King lives in Brooklyn, New York.
+King lives with her husband in Brooklyn, New York.